Triplkrypl/Kina/README.md

 Kina is simple multithreaded web server with plugin support, which always keep alive tcp connection and wait until client say goodbye.

+Best way to use Kina is for fast sending small HTTP response, she now can not send response which is to big for ram, because you have to return response at once and implementation of HTTP protocol is basic.

+I try make Kina was for best performence and stable, but she can have some mistakes.
+I be glad, if someone found bug help me fix it, but if you do not understand multitread programing or socket handling, please do not push fork button.

 Install
 -------